firavoyage/blogging/projects.md

   - low opacity blockquote
   - no ordered list
 - solutions
-  - knowledge in notes
+  - definitions and theories in notes
+  - conclusions and tricks from workbook
+  - hint from remembrance
   - observation from divine source
-  - trick as common observation
-  - hint from remembrance
 - courses
   - learn on math challenger
   - practice on math guide
   - ref on math textbook
+- repetition
+  - abstract expression
+  - at leisure
+  - elegance
 - wonders
+  - libre hs math wiki
   - all math theories list
-  - libre hs math wiki
   - hs math foresight in one hour
+  - daily problems a & b
   - childhood retro: hs math made simple stupid
   - hello f. i'm your past.
   - elite education in shanghai